Nine B2B sales questions you should be asking

 You might discover some more pressing priorities on their plate.
 You might also find they have alternate solutions to this particular problem you were not aware of.
 All this information will help you correctly forecast the chances of the deal moving forward, and potentially help you work on a more important or pressing priority your customer has.

 Your sales function is the beating heart of your business.
 Like any high-performance team, it reaches its best results when guided by an experienced coach.
-Resonate sales solutions bring out the best in your internal sales team.
+Our sales solutions bring out the best in your internal sales team.
+By analysing your current strategies and implementing bespoke solutions, we boost your sales team performance and foster sustainable growth.

 RK is the CEO & Co-Founder of Resonate.